White paper - web edition

 Why the golden ratio matters

 The golden ratio is not aesthetic decoration.
-In the paper it functions as the recursion regulator because it is maximally resistant to resonance, naturally self-similar, and widely observed in stable self-organizing systems.
-In the RSE, φ enables infinite self-reference without instability.
+In the original whitepaper it functions as the recursion regulator because it is maximally resistant to resonance, naturally self-similar, and widely observed in stable self-organizing systems.
+Prisma's companion refinement sharpens this claim: φ may be less the sole cause of convergence than the regulator of coherent traversal, helping the system move through possibility without collapsing into a narrow repetitive channel.

 Testable directions

-Suggested directions include numerical simulation with varied observer operators, replacement of φ with other irrationals, stability comparison across phase regimes, and extension to continuous fields.
+Suggested directions now include not only numerical simulation with varied observer operators and replacement of φ with other irrationals, but also explicit comparison between convergence behavior and transit-geometry behavior as separate measurable properties.

 Conceptual impact